 Where could they get such land from?

 Nor was labor easy to mobilize.
 A large plantation required a vast number of hands to operate.
-And labor was needed precisely at a time when peasants were usually busy with their rice cultivation.
+Labor was needed precisely at a time when peasants were usually busy with their rice cultivation.
 Nij cultivation on a large scale also required many plows and bullocks.
 One bigha of indigo cultivation required two plows.

 This meant that a planter with 1,000 bighas would need 2,000 ploughs.
-Investing on purchase and maintenance of ploughs was a big problem.
+Investing in the purchase and maintenance of ploughs was a big problem.
 Nor could supplies be easily got from the peasants since their ploughs and bullocks were busy on their rice fields, again exactly at the time that the indigo planters needed them.

-Till the late nineteenth century, planters were, therefore, reluctant to expand the area under nij cultivation.
+Until the late nineteenth century, planters were reluctant to expand the area under nij cultivation.
 Less than 25 percent of the land producing indigo was under this system.
-The rest was under an alternative mode of cultivation � the ryoti system.
+The rest was under an alternative mode of cultivation the ryoti system.

 Indigo on the land of ryots